We have planted 1,291,259 verified trees

 Our Sustainability Story

 At Monos, sustainability is at the heart of everything we do.
 As the first North American luggage brand to become a Certified B Corporation®, we uphold the highest social and environmental standards.
 This certification reflects our commitment to thoughtful design, ethical practices, and a business model that values people and the planet.
+From materials to shipping, we continuously minimize our impact.
+We use premium vegan alternatives, design recyclable or reusable packaging, and nest items efficiently to reduce waste and emissions.
+For those who value quality over excess, our sustainability efforts ensure every Monos piece is crafted with care and purpose.
+Choosing Monos means embracing a way of travel that prioritizes longevity, responsibility, and thoughtful design.

 Frequently Asked Questions